Belle II experiment

 The opened Belle II detector before installation of the inner tracking detectors.

 The Belle II experiment is a particle physics experiment designed to study the properties of B mesons (heavy particles containing a bottom quark) and other particles.
 Belle II is the successor to the Belle experiment, and commissioned at the SuperKEKB accelerator complex at KEK in Tsukuba, Ibaraki prefecture, Japan.
 The Belle II detector was "rolled in" (moved into the collision point of SuperKEKB) in April 2017.
 Belle II started taking data in early 2018.
 Over its running period, Belle II is expected to collect around 50 times more data than its predecessor, mostly due to a 40-fold increase in an instantaneous luminosity provided by SuperKEKB as compared to the previous KEKB accelerator.

 Physics program

 Many interesting analyses of the Belle and BaBar experiments were limited by statistical uncertainties, which was the main motivation to build a new generation of B-factory - Belle II.

 The target dataset is 50,000 fb^{−1} at Belle II compared to 988 fb^{−1} (with 711 fb^{−1} at the Υ(4S) energy) at Belle.
 The dataset of good runs from Belle II before Long shutdown 1 was 424 fb^{−1} (with 363 fb^{−1} at the Υ(4S) energy.)
+Belle II's dataset at the Υ(4S) energy surpassed that of Belle's on May 17, 2026, and as of the 4th of June, it had reached 757 fb^{−1}.

 This immense dataset would allow studies of rare physics processes, which were out of reach for the previous e^{+} e^{−} experiments and improve precision on the already measured physics observables.

 The physics program of Belle II includes the studies of the following particles or processes: